The Thoughts Of A Consumer.

 Cause marketing can go wrong if the message a company is sending causes a conflict of interest.
 Sainsbury’s recently faced a customer backlash after the supermarket group launched its own ‘fairer trade’ sustainability standard.
 Effectively, negating the need for the external and much lauded ‘fairtrade’ ethical certification labels on its products.

-TRANSACTIONAL MARKETING
+TRANSACTIONAL MARKETING VS MARKETING PSYCHOLOGY

 Transactional marketing is dying – there I said it.
+Marketing is now all about understanding buyer psychology.

 The bastions of every salesman and marketer for generations; product, pricing, placement and promotion are going the way of the Dodo.
 In today’s multi-channel, connected world, relationships matter.